ThyBretin/PracticleGraph/Project_Summary_End_User.md

 - **Token limits are restrictive**: You can't fit your entire codebase into AI's context window
 - **Knowledge is scattered**: Documentation, code, and business logic exist in separate places

-## What Is Particule-Graph?
+## What Is Particle-Graph?

-Particule-Graph is a breakthrough tool that transforms how non-developers and solo creators build complex applications with AI assistance.
+Particle-Graph is a breakthrough tool that transforms how non-developers and solo creators build complex applications with AI assistance.
 It analyzes your React Native/Expo codebase and creates a comprehensive, structured knowledge graph that AI can instantly understand—dramatically reducing the context you need to provide.

 ## Key Benefits